About Page Copy Prompts: 12 Templates for Honest, Human Pages

 Common mistakes

-• Trusting first draft — AI lands on the safe middle.
+• Trusting the first draft — AI lands on the safe middle.

-• No edit pass on facts — output sometimes confidently wrong.
+• No fact-check pass — output is sometimes confidently wrong.

 How to push results further